 Last year, Cyber Monday broke online sales records with a total of $9.4 billion in sales, an increase of 19% from 2018.

 Though Cyber Monday is specifically for online shopping, the reality is that online retailers offer discounts on both Black Friday and Cyber Monday.
 Some even offer promotions throughout the whole week.

-Looking at buyer behavior, Black Friday is key for purchasing big-ticket items, which often involve some forward planning.
+Looking at buyer behaviour, Black Friday is key for purchasing big-ticket items, which often involve some forward planning.
 That’s why you’ll see people camping outside electronic stores to make sure they get the specific tablet they want.
-There’s often great deals on TVs, laptops, appliances and power tools.
+There are often great deals on TVs, laptops, appliances and power tools.